LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/these-days-have-been-rough.md

 for we are so sad;

-that's our new disease.
+that's our new disease,

+ink stained of salt.

 &nbsp;

-Ink stained of salt;

 I see avalanches pushing